SinaRampe/multiple_pdf_chatbot/README.md

+tbd/identified problems:
-tbd/identified problems: current chain returns only 4 text blocks, which is suboptimal for some UCs, e.g. searching and Q&A of receipts, update readme - add pypdf, tiktoken to requirements accordingly, include run ingestion.py & further readme testing, containerization
+- current chain returns only 4 text blocks, which is suboptimal for some UCs, e.g. searching and Q&A of receipts, update readme
+- add pypdf, tiktoken to requirements accordingly
+- include run ingestion.py
+- further readme testing
+- containerization

 # LangChain Question Answering Web Application

 This web application uses ideas and code from the [LangChain - Develop LLM powered applications with LangChain](https://www.udemy.com/course/langchain/) Udemy course, with some adjustments made to the code.
 It answers questions about your PDFs, and uses Pinecone as a vectorstore.